Summary

 Step-by-step preparation

-1. Soak chickpeas (the night before)
+1. Soaking the chickpeas (the night before)

-Place the chickpeas in warm salted water for 10-12 hours.
+Soak the chickpeas in warm salted water for 10-12 hours.
 If using canned, drain and set aside.

-2. Cook the chickpeas (50 minutes)
+2. Cooking the chickpeas (50 minutes)

 Place the chickpeas in a pot with cold water, the bay leaf, and a dash of oil.
 Bring to a boil and then reduce the heat.
 Cook for 50-60 minutes until tender.
 In a pressure cooker, 18-20 minutes from when the valve rises.